rauchg/thereallybigone/README.md

 You'll then be able to see the site at [localhost:4567](http://localhost:4567).
 For more help follow [Middleman's project template instructions](http://middlemanapp.com/getting-started/welcome/).

-##Picking a Framework (Bootstrap vs Foundation)

-Yup, we feel that way sometimes, too.
-Riggings is set up for Foundation but can easily be switched to Bootstrap.

-Search in this repo for `PICKFRAMEWORK`.
-There are sections in 6 files, which you'll need to modify.
-Even if you want to stick with Foundation, you should still follow these steps just to remove the Bootstrap references so that you have a clean repository:

-1. In `bower.json`, choose the framework you need and copy it into the dependencies
-2. In `config.rb` adjust the `config.add_import_path`
-3. In `all.js` change the framework JS file being included
-4. In `app.js` remove the Foundation initialisation at `$(document).foundation();`
-5. In `app.css.scss`, there are a few lines at the top to import the Sass components
-6. In `layout.erb` there's a call to Modernizr, which we don't need for Bootstrap

-Then, when you're done, we need to change the framework via Bower:

-	# Remove the unused bower components
-	$ bower prune
-	# Install the new ones
-	$ bower install

-And finally, don't forget to update the `source/layouts/layout.erb` file and other pages like `source/index.html.erb` to remove the Foundation-specific HTML grid and components.

 ##Deploying it to a server

 ###Configure the CodeShip setup and test commands